gabalmat/play-currencyexchange/readme.md

 Project 2

-Play framework server RESTful application integrated with Akka to implement actor model.
+Play framework server application integrated with Akka to implement actor model.

 The system has two roles:
-UserActor and MarketActor .
-For our prototype, users can trade in only one currency, Bitcoin (BTC).
+UserActor and MarketActor.
+For this prototype, users can trade in only one currency, Bitcoin (BTC).
+Actors communicate with "outside world" via RESTful API.

 Ingredients:
 - JDK 8 or higher